apostrophecms/apostrophe-documentation/docs/howtos/docker.md

----
-title: "Building Docker images for Apostrophe projects"
+# Building Docker images for Apostrophe projects
-layout: tutorial
----

 [Docker](http://www.docker.com/) is a containerization platform that lets developers build an image for their projects then run it anywhere.